-Sur, or is it Sous, le Pont d’Avignon
+Sur, or is it Sous, le Pont d’Avignon Which is it?

 The Rhone at Avignon is very wide and fast flowing and nowadays there are two modern bridges, or four if you include Eiffel’s box-girder railway bridge and the new TGV bridge further downstream.
 However, in medieval times crossing the river was very difficult as the only previous bridge, a wooden structure, was destroyed soon after the Romans left.
 Legend has it that in 1177 a young shepherd called Bénézet heard voices which told him to build a bridge.
 Soon volunteers formed a Bridge Brotherhood and by 1185 a 900m/2950ft bridge, resplendent with 22 arches, linked Avignon with Villeneuve-lès-Avignon on the opposite bank.